smartworkz-kyriacos/smartworkz/content/english/cases/_index.md

 ##### What have you done?

-At CarePay I work as a Data Engineer on setting up the data platform.
+At CarePay I work as a Data Engineer setting up the data platform.
 We ensure that all data that CarePay generates is available for analysis in an accessible form.
 The data we provide is used both internally at CarePay and by CarePay customers.

 ##### What particularly appealed to you about this project?

-CarePay as a company is really trying to innovate the healthcare industry by automating claims and as a Data team we have worked closely with …
+CarePay as a company is really trying to innovate the healthcare industry by automating claims and as a Data team, we have worked closely with …

 [Check the case here](https://dataworkz.nl/cases/carepay-giving-everyone-the-power-to-care/)